ArshadAman/master-django/DailyNotes.md

 💡 Zero-Downtime is a Process: The multi-step approach is the gold standard for deploying changes to a live database without taking your site offline.
 Each step must be backward-compatible.

 💡 Batch Your Backfills: The RunPython script we wrote processes the whole table at once.
 On a table with millions of rows, this would lock the table for a long time.
 For large datasets, write a custom management command that backfills the data in small, manageable batches to avoid long-running transactions.

+Of course.
+Here is the daily learning note for Day 14, combining all the concepts we discussed.

+---
+### **Title: Django Signals: The Hidden Magic That Can Burn You 🔥**

+Django's signals are a powerful feature for decoupling parts of your application.
+They let you say, "When X happens, I want Y to run," without X and Y ever knowing about each other.

+Think of a `post_save` signal as a smart doorbell 🔔 on your `Product` model.
+Every time a product is saved—no matter who or what code saves it—the doorbell rings, and your signal receiver function runs.

+This is powerful, but it's also where the danger lies.

+#### **The Problem: Implicit vs. Explicit**

+* **Explicit Code (A Service Function):** The logic is clear.
+You can read the function and see every single step it performs.
+It's a detailed instruction manual.
+* **Implicit Code (A Signal):** The action is hidden.
+A simple `.save()` call can trigger a cascade of invisible functions.
+A new developer might have no idea that saving a product also sends an email, updates a cache, and calls an external API.

+This "spooky action at a distance" can make your application incredibly hard to debug and reason about, especially as it grows.

+---
+### **Pro-Tips for Scaling 📈**

+💡 **Signals Hide Costs:** The biggest scaling trap is connecting a slow function (like a network call or complex database query) to a frequently-fired signal like `post_save`.
+This will secretly slow down every single save operation for that model.

+💡 **Prefer Explicit Orchestration:** For critical business logic, **explicit is better than implicit**.
+Use a service function that clearly outlines all its steps.
+You (and your team) can see exactly what's happening just by reading the code.
+Reserve signals for non-critical tasks or for integrating third-party apps where you can't modify the source code.

+Clarity is key to building maintainable, large-scale systems.